makerdao-dux/community/governance/polls/poll-parameters/goerli-approval-budget-example.md

 This poll implements a **Minimum Positive Participation** value.
 The Minimum Positive Participation is currently set to **10,000 MKR**.

+This poll implements a **majority** requirement.
+If none of the options exceed 50% approval, the proposal will be marked as rejected per [MIP51](https://mips.makerdao.com/mips/details/MIP51#mip51c2-ratification-poll).

+If the highest scoring option is Reject, the proposal will be marked as rejected per [MIP51](https://mips.makerdao.com/mips/details/MIP51#mip51c2-ratification-poll).

-If the score for option 1 or option 2 exceeds 50% AND the votes for the highest scoring option exceed **10,000 MKR**, the highest scoring option that exceeds 50% will be the winner.
+Otherwise, if the score for option 1 or option 2 exceeds 50% AND the votes for the highest scoring option exceed **10,000 MKR**, the highest scoring option that exceeds 50% will be the winner.
 The following actions will then be taken:

 * The MIP Editors will mark the proposal **Accepted** and the Governance Facilitators will confirm its passage on the Governance and Risk call on Thursday, June 30.
 * Any further work required to implement the proposal will be tasked to the relevant [Core Units](https://mips.makerdao.com/mips/details/MIP38#mip38c2-core-unit-state).

-If none of the options exceed 50% approval, the proposal will be marked as rejected per [MIP51](https://mips.makerdao.com/mips/details/MIP51#mip51c2-ratification-poll).